TobiasErbacher/adv_topics_nlp/README.md

 This repository contains the codebase for a question-answer system based on the [Medical Meadow Medical Flashcards dataset](https://huggingface.co/datasets/medalpaca/medical_meadow_medical_flashcards), related to the paper "[MedAlpaca - An Open-Source Collection of Medical Conversational AI Models and Training Data](https://arxiv.org/pdf/2304.08247.pdf)".
 This project was conducted as part of the **Advanced Topics in Machine Learning** course at Università della Svizzera italiana in the autumn semester 2024/2025.

-The subsections describe the structure of the **nlp.ipynb** notebook.
-In addition, the directories in this repository include additional work that was not integrated in the final notebook.

 The notebook should be executed in Google Collaboratory using a GPU with sufficient RAM (we recommend a **L4 GPU** runtime).
 Before running the notebook, please perform the following tasks:
 - The folders inside the [data directory on our Github](https://github.com/TobiasErbacher/adv_topics_nlp/tree/main/data) must be uploaded to the colab instance.
 - Set the colab secrets
    - **OPENAI_API_KEY** must be a token from OpenAPI for the generation of the sentence embeddings in the dataset investigation part.
 This secret is not necessary if you use the pre-computed embeddings we uploaded to Google Drive.
 By default the code uses the pre-computed embeddings.
    - **HUGGINGFACE_TOKEN** must be a token from Huggingface that allows access to the gated Llama 3.2 repositories.
    - **NGROK_AUTH_TOKEN** must be a token from ngrok that allows access to the ngrok service.
 This is only necessary for running the end-to-end question answering pipeline in a nice GUI (see Voice Chatting with Streamlit section).

+The following subsections describe the structure of the **nlp.ipynb** notebook.
+In addition, the directories in this repository include additional work that was not integrated in the final notebook.

 ## Dataset investigation
 This part was done by Alessia Berarducci.